field-cady/cthmm/README.md

 * Allowing human-readable names for states
 * Performance improvements, possibly by converting to C or Cython
 * Unit testing
+* Add in some fitting tolerances to reduce overfitting

 # What is a continuous-time hidden markov model?